csalzano/recent-comments-widget-with-comment-excerpts/readme.txt

 First build

 == Upgrade Notice ==

+= 1.0.0 =
+I am revisiting all my years-old plugins to see if anyone is still using them.
+This version fixes all issues raised in the forums, including making all strings translatable and adding a setting to control the character length of the comment excerpt.
+If you want me to add a block to this plugin with the same features as this widget, please reach out and say so in the forums or on twitter @breakfastcodes.
+Changes tested up to version number to 5.8.3.

 = 0.121230 =
 The new feature included with this update is the ability to target the author's name with CSS.
 Thank you, NicoleHolgate, for requesting this feature on the support forum.